-- · Being dehydrated - Getting overheated; in a warm room, after a hot bath or on a sunny day - Illnesses such as colds or infections, especially if you need to rest in bed - Anxiety and panic, especially if it changes your breathing pattern - Medication some medication can worsen postural hypotension, in particular some Parkinson's medications.
+- · Being dehydrated - Getting overheated; in a warm room, after a hot bath or on a sunny day.
+Be aware people with MSA are not able to manage their temperature regulation very well. - Illnesses such as colds or infections, especially if you need to rest in bed - · Anxiety and panic, especially if it changes your breathing pattern - Medication some medication can worsen postural hypotension, in particular some Parkinson's medications.
 For further information about these please speak to your MSA Nurse Specialist or Parkinson's Nurse Specialist.